Everyone has heard of this fabulous place in Southwestern Canada, and despite the cost of living in Vancouver, half the world wants to live here!

 Formerly a car-centric city, Vancouver is becoming more easily navigable by public transportation.
 More rapid transit lines have been built in recent years and as new lines are added, development rapidly follows around each new station.

-A monthly pass on Metro Vancouver one-zone transit pass in Vancouver will set you back $109 per month, with pay-as-you-go pricing at $2.95 per ride.
+A monthly pass on Metro Vancouver one-zone transit pass in Vancouver will cost you $109 per month, with pay-as-you-go pricing at $2.95 per ride.

 If you’re driving, gas prices at the present time are $1.30 per litre but this price is wildly variable and has recently been as high as $1.60 per litre.